mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

 	target     prot opt source               destination
 	RETURN     all  --  0.0.0.0/0            0.0.0.0/0

+If you feel like checkinb the main `auth.log` for failed login attempts, just run this command:

+    sudo tail -f -n 500 /var/log/auth.log | grep "Failed password"

 #### Filter out a list of IP addresses.

 To get a nice list of IPs that have been baned and for what reason just run this Grep command: